 \section{Time horizons for Energy Forecasting methods}

 The time period over which forecasts are generated is defined as the time horizon or timescale.
 It is one of the key parameters to categorize forecasting approaches in SG systems \cite{soman2010review}.
-Depending on time horizon, energy forecasting can be broadly classified as following: \begin{enumerate} \item Very short-term forecasting (VSTF): This class of forecasting involves time horizon from minutes to few hours, usually between ($0$-$3$ h) \cite{book}.
+Depending on time horizon, energy forecasting can be broadly classified as following:

+$\bullet$ Very short-term forecasting (VSTF): This class of forecasting involves time horizon from minutes to few hours, usually between ($0$-$3$ h) \cite{book}.
 VSTF can help dealing with random changes in renewable energy generation which can be predicted only before a short period of time.
-It offers a wide range of applications in renewable energy resources (RES) such as wind and solar generation forecasting \cite{guan2012very,guan2013hybrid}.
-In this regard, Potter \textit{et al.} in \cite{potter2006very} presented a 2.5 min ahead forecasting system for Tasmanian wind farms using ANN and fuzzy logic as a hybrid approach. \item Short-term forecasting (STF): It involves energy forecasts ranging from few minutes to a few days ahead.
+It offers a wide range of applications in renewable energy resources (RES) such as wind and solar power forecasting \cite{guan2012very,guan2013hybrid}.
+In this regard, Potter \textit{et. al.} in \cite{potter2006very} presented a $2.5$ min ahead forecasting system for Tasmanian wind farms using ANN and fuzzy logic as a hybrid approach.

+$\bullet$ Short-term forecasting (STF): It involves energy forecasts ranging from few minutes to a few days ahead.
 This class plays a prime role in various grid operations such as dispatch scheduling, reliability analysis, etc. \cite{lopez2018parsimonious}.
-Furthermore, accurate STF helps avoiding underestimation and overestimation of the demand and thus, substantially contributes to the grid reliability \cite{fan2011short}. \item Medium-term forecasting (MTF): It is implied to horizons ranging from few days to a few months ahead within a year \cite{amjady2010midterm}.
+Furthermore, accurate STF helps avoiding underestimation and overestimation of the demand and thus, substantially contributes to the grid reliability \cite{fan2011short, ribeiro2019enhanced}.

+$\bullet$ Medium-term forecasting (MTF): It implies to horizons ranging from few days to a few months ahead within a year \cite{amjady2010midterm}.
 MTF supports adequacy assessment, maintenance, and fuel supply scheduling in SG systems.
-Furthermore, it contributes to risk management using price forecasting and therefore, plays a significant role in evaluating the financial aspects of energy systems \cite{wang2017optimal}. \item Long-term forecasting (LTF): It involves horizons measured in months, quarters, and even years.
-LTF is crucial for load growth and energy generation planning operations over a longer period of time \cite{longterm,hong2013long,xu2017long}.
-LTF helps removing the impact of random fluctuations arising in shorter term and predict the longer term trends.
-In this context, Azad \textit{et al.} \cite{azad2014long} predicted the wind speed trends of two meteorological stations in Malaysia for one year using neural networks to manage the challenges posed by intermittent nature of wind generation. \end{enumerate}
+Furthermore, it contributes to risk management using price forecasting and therefore, plays a significant role in evaluating the financial aspects of energy systems \cite{wang2017optimal}.